 - See healthalerts.stanford.edu and Stanford Medicine’s COVID-19 Updates.

-- Reporting, and self-reporting, COVID-19 cases
+- Learn about reporting, and self-reporting, COVID-19 cases.

 - This State of California website provides information on staying healthy and includes resources related to COVID-19.